rhit-netsos/netsec-public/docs/concepts/hide.md

    {:.warning}
-   Note that we are not doing web-based authentication here, we would like to hide the entire server machine, i.e., not traffic should reach the server unless you have the proper authentication.
+   Note that we are not doing web-based authentication here, we would like to hide the entire server machine, i.e., no traffic should reach the server unless you have the proper authentication.